almuthmeier/DynOpt/DynOpt/README.txt

 ## TODOs
 - TODO(exe) -> settings may be changed as desired for execution
 - TODO(dev) -> code may be extended by a developer to integrate more functionality

+## Definitions
+- change period: starts with 0; period between two changes; one more than changes; preferred
+- change: starts with 0; do not use it, otherwise it could become confusing